 - Why did Agent push to main without asking?
 Either

-gitwas on the allowlist, or you approved a multi-step plan that included the push. - Is there a panic-stop?
-Click the stop button on the running task or press Cmd+Shift+P → “Cursor: Stop Agent.”
-For runaway processes, kill the integrated terminal.
+gitwas an allowlist prefix (which also matchesgit push), Run Mode was Auto-review/Run Everything, or you approved a multi-step plan that included the push. - Is there a panic-stop?
+Click the stop button on the running task, or Cmd/Ctrl+Shift+P → “Cursor: Stop Agent.”
+For a runaway process, kill the integrated terminal.

 Related